-About the Tarot Guild of Australia
+About the Tarot Guild of Australia Inc.

 The primary aim of the TGA is to raise public interest and awareness of the Tarot, to promote the study of the Tarot, to maintain ethical standards in the practice of reading Tarot via professional certification and to provide a network for further education and sharing information amongst members.
 The TGA offers Tarot events and workshops in major Australian cities and provides an opportunity to connect and network with like-minded individuals while learning about the Tarot.

-The Tarot Guild of Australia’s Committee includes a wide variety of Tarot readers, authors, and professionals from all over the Australian Tarot community, who all generously donate their time and energy to building the Tarot Guild of Australia and continuing to grow interest in the Tarot within the community.
+The Tarot Guild of Australia’s Committee includes a wide variety of Tarot readers, authors, teachers and professionals from all over the Australian Tarot community, who all generously donate their time and energy to building the Tarot Guild of Australia and continuing to grow interest in the Tarot within the community.

 In 1997, the TGA organised the first ever international Tarot conference in Melbourne.
 Guest presenters and workshop leaders included Rachel Pollack, Mary Greer, Ed Buryn and James Wanless from the United States, Caitlin Matthews from the UK, as well as local Taroistes, Anne Shotter, Evelynne Joffe, Matthew Favaloro and Paul Fenton-Smith.

 Our Mission Statement

 “To promote knowledge of the Tarot, inspire excellence and professionalism in our members, and foster a supportive community of practice”